-Transforming her pain into inspiration, singer/songwriter Sara Giita is an assault survivor turned empowered diva.
+Alchemizing her pain into inspiration, Sara Giita Flores is an assault survivor turned empowered diva.
 After being sexually assaulted at ages five and fifteen, she buried the shame and lived in fear of speaking out.
-Playing piano emerged as the one safe place for her self-expression, until she was diagnosed with tendonitis as a nineteen-year old piano major at Lewis & Clark College.
-Finally she was forced to face her feelings of never being good enough as she began a decade-long internal excavation.
+Playing piano emerged as the one safe place for her self-expression, until she was diagnosed with tendonitis as a nineteen-year-old piano major at Lewis & Clark College.
+Finally, she was forced to face her feelings of never being good enough as she began a profound internal excavation.
 After a string of doctors and healers, she was still in pain and turned to meditation (yes, the OMMM type) as an act of desperation.

-Immediately after graduating with a vocal performance degree in 2006, she hopped on a converted school-bus full of meditating, singing yogis for an international concert tour.
+Immediately after graduating with a Vocal Performance degree in 2006, she hopped on a converted school-bus full of meditating, singing yogis for an international concert tour.
 While her head-first dive into spiritual practice did not change the pain in her hands, meditation unlocked an unexpected creative shift when she wrote her first song a month later.
 Suddenly her stifled voice found a creative medium to be truly seen and heard.
 Songs poured into her head during meditation, soon filling up two notebooks and leading her to record her debut album, Take the Leap, in 2009.
 As a baby she was given the spiritual name, Giita, which means “song” in the Sanskrit language.
-When she realized her destiny as a singer, it seemed only fitting to use Sara Giita as her stage name (she was born Sara Richheimer and changed her name to Sara Flores after getting married).
+When she realized her destiny as a singer, it seemed only fitting to use Sara Giita as her stage name.

 Songwriting gave Sara Giita a way to transform her pain into beautiful music, preparing her to finally enter therapy to heal the pain of her past traumas.
 Convinced the route to healing the world lies with first healing ourselves, she has learned to love all parts of her journey and embrace the feelings of depression and inadequacy she struggled with for so many years.